The dos and don’ts of interviewing and hiring

 - Any name change about which the employer should know in order to verify the applicant’s job history

-- Whether the applicant is authorized to work in the country
+- Whether the applicant is authorized to work in the U.S.

 - Whether the applicant has relevant paid, unpaid or volunteer work experience

-- Name and address of a person to be notified in case of emergency
+- The name and address of a person to be notified in case of emergency

 - Whether the applicant can perform the specific job functions with or without accommodations (it may be helpful to attach a job description to the application form)